CA Portal Blog Upto 20% Off on CA Firm Website Design

 #14.
 Important Writing Skills

 Accompanying the numbers and data-heavy day-to-day job of an accountant, a significant amount of time is spent writing in the form of emails and articulating ideas on the page.
-Accountants may be required to write memoranda on tax returns or financial accounts, therefore writing is an important ability.
+Accountants may be required to write memoranda on tax returns or financial accounts, writing is an important ability.

 #15.
 Integrity and ethics

-Depending on where an accountant works, there may be norms of professional behaviour that an accountant must accept and follow in order to do their duties.
+Depending on where an accountant works, there may be norms of professional behaviour that an accountant must accept and follow to do their duties.
 Accountants must maintain objectivity, ethics, and honesty in their work since a firm’s financial health and condition impact people both inside and outside the organization.

 Read Also: Best Collection of Top Accounting Website Templates for Your Projects